Print and copy shops can be sued for negligence in performing their duties:

 What would you do if you were hit with a liability suit for more than your current insurance covered?

-We understand the risks of using heavy printing equipment, printing presses, copy machines and the chemicals associated with these items.
+We understand the risks of using heavy printing equipment, printing presses, copy machines, and the chemicals associated with these items.

-Property exposures: If you store printing chemicals and paper in your shop, then you know there is a threat for fire damage.
+Property exposures: If you store printing chemicals and paper in your shop, then you know there is a threat of fire damage.
 Make sure that all chemicals are stored in proper containers.
 Clean up all spills according to the manufacturer's guidelines.
-Fire, smoke and water can damage costly printing and copying equipment and make rolls and reams of paper useless.
+Fire, smoke, and water can damage costly printing and copying equipment and make rolls and reams of paper useless.
 Install monitored smoke detectors and fire suppressant systems.
 Don't allow smoking in your shop.

 Business interruption exposures: What would happen if your printing equipment went down for a day or two?
 How would it impact your business and affect your customers?

-Crime exposure: Do you currently do back ground checks for all employees?
-Do you have a check list system for handling money and reconciling bank statements?
+Crime exposure: Do you currently do background checks for all employees?
+Do you have a checklist system for handling money and reconciling bank statements?
 Are you doing annual audits?

 Inland marine exposure: Do you offer credit to your printing customers?
 Do you provide pick up and delivery service for all finished products?
-Take the time to keep copies of all records and original artwork off site in case of disaster or loss.
+Take the time to keep copies of all records and original artwork off-site in case of disaster or loss.